 Surveyors usually work full time.
 When construction activity is high, they may work more hours than usual.

-Employment of surveyors is projected to grow 2 percent over the next ten years, slower than the average for all occupations.
+Employment of surveyors is projected to show little or no change over the next ten years.

 Surveyors will continue to be needed to certify boundary lines, work on resource extraction projects, and review sites for construction.
 However, the use of drones and other technologies is expected to increase worker productivity and may therefore limit employment growth.